p2k3m/ResumeForge/docs/onboarding.md

 ## Quick narrative of the candidate loop

 1. **Upload a résumé** – Candidates drop a PDF/DOC/DOCX file into the portal.
 The app validates the file immediately so users either move forward with confidence or see a blocking message that explains how to fix the issue.
-2. **Provide the job description** – The system fetches the posting when a URL is supplied.
-If the scrape fails or automation is blocked, the candidate pastes the text manually.
-Either way, the flow pauses here until the full job description is available.
+2. **Paste the job description** – Candidates must paste the full vacancy text directly into the form.
+URLs are rejected so we never rely on brittle scraping or third-party authentication.
+The flow pauses here until non-empty text is supplied, guaranteeing the downstream analysis always has the authoritative job description.
 3. **Evaluate** – Clicking **Evaluate me against the JD** runs the ATS analysis on the uploaded résumé plus the captured job description, surfacing alignment scores, probability of selection, and highlighted gaps.
 4. **Accept or reject improvements** – Candidates choose which AI suggestions to apply section by section (or all at once).
 Every choice updates the working draft immediately while preserving a change log for transparency.
 5. **Re-run the analysis** – With each accepted edit, the candidate can trigger **Evaluate me against the JD** again to see how the scores shift.
 They repeat steps 4–5 until satisfied with the ATS outcome.